 Consumers actively look for water efficiency labelling on various types of water-using products.

-evaluation of the environmental effects of the WELS scheme estimated that in 2013 the scheme:
+An evaluation of the environmental and economic impacts of the WELS scheme estimated that in 2017 the scheme:

-- reduced greenhouse gas emissions by a cumulative 5.5 million tonnes of carbon dioxide equivalents by reducing energy used to heat water
+- reduced greenhouse gas emissions by 1.9 million tonnes of carbon dioxide equivalents

-- saved consumers over $500 million per year on utility bills.
+- saved consumers over $1 billion on utility bills.

-By 2021, the scheme is expected to save 147 billion litres of water.
+By 2026, the scheme is expected to save 185 billion litres of water per year.

-By 2030, savings are expected to reach over 200 billion litres of water and over $2 billion per year on utility bills, reducing cumulative greenhouse gas emissions by 46 million tonnes of carbon dioxide equivalents.
+By 2036, savings are expected to reach 230 billion litres of water and over $2.6 billion on utility bills per year.
+The cumulative reduction in greenhouse gas emissions will be over 55 million tonnes of carbon dioxide equivalents.

 Costs, impacts and value of the scheme